 Plastic never bio-degrades so every piece ever made lasts forever!
 Massive quantities of disposable plastic pose a serious threat to our health and future generations, but we can make a huge difference if we come together and act now.

 Plastic pollution is one of the biggest problems we face as a species.
-Petroleum based plastics pollute the air, water, and food we need to survive.
+Petroleum based plastics pollute the air, water, and food that we need to survive.
 The Plastic Free Challenge is an effort to demonstrate to the world that we do not need to rely on disposable plastics.
-Take the challenge by refusing single-use plastics, knowing that you are acting as a positive example and influence to others.
+Take the challenge by refusing single-use plastics knowing that you are acting as a positive role model and influence on others.

-We ask you to document and share your personal experience of refusing single use plastics, and your use of earth friendly alternatives instead.
-These experiences, documented with photos, videos, art pieces, music, and other creative means, will be shared on our Facebook, Twitter, and Instagram pages.
+We ask you to document and share your personal experience of refusing single-use plastics and your use of eco-friendly alternatives.
+These experiences, documented with photos, videos, art and music and other creative means, can be shared on our Facebook, Twitter, and Instagram pages.

-If you are a Musician or Artist and want to create content for this campaign to be displayed and promoted please review the Green Musicians and Artists page or email us at firstname.lastname@example.org.
+If you are a Musician or Artist and want to create content specifically for our campaign for us to promote, please review the Green Musicians and Artists page challenges or email us at firstname.lastname@example.org.

 Thank you for standing with us.
 Let’s lead by example and show the world what sustainable living looks like.